matt-sutton/STAMP/README.md

-# STAMP
-Subset Testing and Analysis of Multiple Phenotypes
+# STAMP Subset Testing and Analysis of Multiple Phenotypes

-A Subset based  tests for  cross-phenotype meta-analysis of a genetic region. mixtureQuad.r - quadratic test under mixture. mixtureLinear.r - linear test under mixture.
-Other files in the folder are helper functions.
+Version 0.0
+Authors: Andriy Derkach, Ruth Pfeiffer
+Maintainer: Andriy Derkach (andriy.derkach@nih.gov)

+Description:  We develop a flexible procedure (STAMP) based on mixture models to perform region based meta-analysis of different phenotypes using data from different GWAS and identify subsets of associated phenotypes.
+To run variance-component (quadratic test) under mixture model use mixtureQuad.r and mixtureLinear.r to run for burden (linear) tests.

+Depndens:
+  R (>= 3.2.1),
+  psych,
+  pscl,
+  optimx,
+  nleqslv,
+  mvnfast,
+  CompQuadForm